amorey/kubetail/modules/agent/README.md

 ## Overview

-The Kubetail agent is a small Go-based gRPC service that's designed to run on every node in a Kubernetes cluster and respond to node-specific requests from Kubetail API instances using gRPC.
+The Kubetail Agent is a small Go-based gRPC service that's designed to run on every node in a Kubernetes cluster and respond to node-specific requests from Kubetail API instances using gRPC.
 Currently, the agent returns real-time information about container log files such as file size and when the last event occurred.

 ## Configure